 These sights are truly mind-blowing and will leave you awestruck.
 Gaze upon the Sistine Chapel at the Vatican, learn about the world of gladiators at the Colosseum, view the birthplace of Ancient Rome as you wander the Roman Forum, feel dwarfed as you take in the sheer size and grandeur of St. Peter's Basilica, admire Roman Engineering as you view the mathematically perfect Pantheon dome.

 If history is your thing, few cities can top what Rome has to offer.
-If you want to tick some of the most famous sights in the world off your bucket list, Rome will give you a handful.
+If you want to tick some of the most famous sights in the world off your bucket-list, Rome will give you a handful.

 You may be wondering why Rome doesn't win the Florence vs. Rome debate given its impressive history and sights.
 In short, it doesn't really offer that Italian charm most visitors are looking for when coming to Italy.
 Rome is massive.
 Unlike Florence, you really can't get everywhere by foot.
 You'll have to get used to using the metro, bus, or calling a taxi.

 Because Rome is so big and because there are so many sights to see, Rome requires much more planning than Florence.
 You really have to plan your day around what area you want to focus on that day since the city is so spread out.
-The crowds in Rome are also massive.
-If you choose to visit Rome, I highly highly highly recommend visiting during shoulder or slow season (winter, early spring, and late fall).
-The crowds can really become overwhelming.

 Not to say Florence doesn't have its own crowds, but Rome just seems a tad more intense.